probmods/probmods2/chapters/10-occam's-razor.md

 # The Size Principle

-A simple case of Bayes Occam's razor comes from the *size principle* [@Tenenbaum2001]: Of hypotheses which generate data uniformly, the with smallest extension that is still consistent with the data is the most probable.
+A simple case of Bayes Occam's razor comes from the *size principle* [@Tenenbaum2001]: Of hypotheses which generate data uniformly, the one with smallest extension that is still consistent with the data is the most probable.

 The following program demonstrates the size principle with a very simple model.
 Here we have two hypothesized sets: `Big` has 6 elements and `Small` has 3 elements.
 The generative model chooses one of the hypotheses at random and samples some number of symbols from it uniformly.
 We then wish to infer the hypothesis given observed elements.